-Q: How should companies interpret the requirement on entertainment in practice?

-A: When a company organizes a meeting and refreshments are provided, e.g. an evening meal (for a meeting stretching over more than one day), it would be permitted to provide some background music.
-However, it would be inappropriate for a company to utilize the entertainment provided at a standalone meeting as a means of attracting healthcare professionals to attend the scientific meeting.
+- Q. The PhAMA Code requires that the venue and any entertainment, meals and social activities provided to healthcare professionals as a part of a stand-alone meeting be modest and secondary to the scientific meeting.
+How should companies interpret this in practice? - A. When a company organizes a meeting and refreshments are provided, e.g., an evening meal (for a meeting stretching over more than one day), it would be permitted to provide some background music.
+However it would be inappropriate for a company to utilize the entertainment provided at a stand-alone meeting as a means of attracting healthcare professionals to attend the scientific meeting.

 Meals and social activities provided must be modest.
 The 'modest nature' of the entertainment may be interpreted as prohibiting high profile, inappropriate or expensive entertainers - even if their performance is secondary to a necessary meal.
-So, an appearance by a high profile/renowned local or international personality would not be considered as modest whereas a cultural performance which is offered by the F&B facility as part of the dinner package would be acceptable as entertainment for a meal interlude.
+So an appearance by a high profile/renowned local or international personality would not be considered as modest whereas a cultural would be acceptable as entertainment for a meal interlude.

+This is addressed in section 7.1.5 & 7.1.6 of the Provision of the Code.

-18. Sponsorship (个)
+17 Sponsorship

-- 18.1.
-Q: Does the provision, 'Limited to maximum twice per year/company for each healthcare professional', refers to local sponsorships only or includes overseas sponsorships as well? - A: The phrase 'Limited to maximum twice per year/company for each healthcare professional' refers to international sponsorships only.
-However, this provision applies only to international event held overseas and not to international events held locally.
-There are no limits to local sponsorships. - The limit of twice per year for any overseas sponsorship is applicable for sponsorship of a healthcare professional as participants to the event.
-Any paid for services trips e.g. as chairperson, speaker, etc. or that for clinical research, are not included in the restriction.
-Kindly take note that sponsorship from either a local representative entity or from the regional body is considered as sponsorship from a same entity. - 18.2.
-Q: Is it acceptable for pharmaceutical companies to request for change of speaker's slot for medical conferences? - A: It is not acceptable.
-Pharmaceutical companies should not interfere in any proceedings related to independent scientific forums.
+- Q. Does the provision, 'Limited to maximum twice per year/company for each healthcare professional', refers to local sponsorships only or includes overseas sponsorships as well. - A. The phrase Limited to maximum twice per year/company for each healthcare professional' refers to international sponsorships only.
+However this provision applies only to international event held overseas and not to international events held locally.

-19. Fee for Services (个)

-Q: Do members have to follow strictly to the fee for services guideline?

-A: Fee for services guideline in the PhAMA Code is based on a concept of fair market value.
-Whilst the Code provides a cap, it still leaves the jurisdiction to its members to decide on the rate the members see fit.
+There are no limits to local sponsorships.

+The limit of twice per year for any overseas sponsorship is applicable for sponsorship of a healthcare professional as participants to the event.
+Any paid for services trips e.g. as chairperson, speaker, etc or that for clinical research, are not included in the restriction.

+Kindly take note that sponsorship from either a local representative entity or from the regional body is considered as sponsorship from a same entity.

-20. Promotional Aids (个)
+18 Promotional Aids

-Q: What kinds of items are permissible as promotional aids?
+Q. What kinds of items are permissible as promotional aids?

-A: Promotional items should be of insignificant and minimal value and should be directly related to the work of the recipient healthcare professional and enhance patient care delivery.
+A. Promotional items should be of insignificant and minimal value and should be related to the work of the recipient healthcare professional and enhance patient care delivery.
 Possible examples include pens, notepads and surgical gloves.
 Promotional items intended for the personal benefit of the healthcare professional, such as music CDs, paintings or hampers would not be acceptable.

-21. Items of Medical Utility (个)
+19 Items of Medical Utility

-- 21.1.
-Q: What kinds of items are envisaged as being items of medical utility? - A: Items of medical utility may be offered or provided, provided that such items are of modest value, do not exceed RM500.00 and are beneficial to the provision of medical services and for patient care.
-For medical educational material, e.g. journals, textbook & anatomy models, the limit is up to RM1,000.00/institution.
-Items should not be offered on more than an occasional basis, even if each individual item is appropriate. - 21.2.
-Q: Is it acceptable to print/put the company's logo on any educational materials or items of medical utility?
+Q. What kinds of items are envisaged as b peing items of f medical utility? -

+A. Items of medical utility may be offered or provided, provided that such items are of modest value, do not exceed RM500.00 and are beneficial to the provision of medical services and for patient care.
+For medical educational material, e.g. journals, textbook & models, the limit is up to RM1,000.00/institution.
+Items should not be offered on more than an occasional basis, even if each individual item is appropriate.

-A: It is acceptable to print/put the company's logo on any educational materials or items of medical utility.
-Brand names are however not allowed.
+Q. Is it acceptable to print/put the company's logo on any educational materials or items of medical utility.